The first instalment in a new Hundred Years War trilogy, following a tight-knit group of soldiers fighting the 1346 Crecy campaign in medieval France.

 Swept up in the bloody chaos, a tight-knit company from Essex must stay alive long enough to see their home again.
-With sword, mace and longbow, the Essex Dogs will fight, from the landing beaches of Normandy to the bloodsoaked field of Crécy.
+With sword, axe and longbow, the Essex Dogs will fight, from the landing beaches of Normandy to the bloodsoaked field of Crécy.

 There's Pismire, small enough to infiltrate enemy camps.
 Scotsman, strong enough to tear down a wall.
 Millstone, a stonemason who'll do anything to protect his men.
 Father, a priest turned devilish by the horrors of war.
 Romford, a talented young archer on the run from his past.
-And Loveday Fitztalbot, their battle-scarred captain, who just wants to get his boys home safe.
+And Loveday FitzTalbot, their battle-scarred captain, who just wants to get his boys home safe.

 Some men fight for glory.
 Others fight for coin.
 The Essex Dogs?
 They fight for each other.

-Praise for Dan Jones:
+Praise for Essex Dogs:

 'War.
 Looting.
 Junkies.
 Pintle-tugging.
 The English abroad.
-Dan Jones takes you to the year of Our Lord 1346' Tibor Fischer
+Dan Jones takes you to the year of Our Lord 1346.'
+Tibor Fischer